This guide covers frequently asked questions about making style changes and using the Site Styles panel.

 If the font you want isn't in the curated list, scroll to the bottom and click Show All Fonts to browse our full library of 1600 fonts.
 You can also use the search field at the top of the menu to search for a specific font name.

-The Style Editor is unique for each template, as different templates offer different features.
+Site Styles is unique for each template, as different templates offer different features.
 When you preview or set a new live template, you’ll only see the style tweaks available in that template.
 Your fonts, colors, spacing, and other styles will revert to your new template's defaults.

 To learn more, visit Switching templates.